Burr Oak State Park

 eBird Bar Charts by Season

 Burr Oak State Park and Burr Oak Lake are in Athens and Morrow counties.
 The western arm of Burr Oak Lake and Tom Jenkins Dam are in Athens County.
 The eastern arm of Burr Oak Lake and most of the State Park are in Morrow County.
 See the Burr Oak Lake map for the location of the county line.
+Please see Focus on Birding near a County Line for more information.

 Ohio Birding Day Hike